Whether you’re a market leader or you’re just getting started, creating competitive analysis should be high on your priority list.

 Competitive analysis needs to be based on data and facts, not guessing.
 It’s not enough to glance at the competitor’s social media and call it “competitor analysis”.
 In the next chapter, we’ll mention some tools that can help you with competitive analysis, but for now, let’s see what information you should be looking for in the first place.

-Here are some of the information HubSpot suggests you should look for:
+Here is some of the information HubSpot suggests you should look for:

 - Who are your competitors?

 - What products do your competitors offer?

 - Which sales tactics do they use and what are their results?

 - What do their pricing and perks look like?

 - How do they market their products?

 - Which technology stack do your competitors’ use?